Free Sun Safety Education Programs

 Register Now to Download the Course Materials

+A program for member dermatologists.
 The Skin Cancer Foundation is encouraging dermatologists and beauty professionals to work together through an education program called Heads Up!
 The skin cancer awareness program provides beauty professionals, including hair stylists and aestheticians, with tips on what to look for, and how to speak to their clients if they spot a suspicious lesion.

 Heads Up! enlists dermatologists to host beauty professionals for an educational event where they will learn about skin cancer and its warning signs.
 Since early detection is critical, the Heads Up! program ensures that this group of first responders will be prepared to give a “heads up” to their clients if they see something suspicious and encourage them to visit a dermatologist in a timely manner.